Buccha from Air Gear wears a pink-and-white striped T-shirt.

 The anime of D.N.Angel features Krad with a pink petticoat under his outfit.
 A very obvious, frilly pink petticoat.
 The animators claimed it was purple, but no. Did I mention that this guy spends his spare time playing torturous mind-games with his other half.

 At the start of the Trunks saga, Vegeta, the second most powerful being in the universe, is shown wearing a pink shirt◊.
 With "Bad Man" printed across the back.
 Bulma badgered him into wearing it after she took his badly damaged regular clothes while he was showering.

-Majin Buu in all of his incarnations (save for Evil Buu) is pink.
+Majin Buu in all of his incarnations (save for Evil Buu who is gray) is pink.
 He's successively more cruel and dangerous with each form, climaxing at the heartless and mindless (and still bright pink) Omnicidal Maniac Kid Buu.

 Knight from Duel Masters spends most of the first episodes in an all black ensemble to show off how cool he is.
 Later on he starts wearing a pink undershirt defending the change by stating "pink is the new black".